 There are more DIY skincare recipes on the internet than you can shake a stick at, and most of them really, really like lemon juice.
 According to these DIY tips you should be slathering it all over your face and hair.
+Lemon juice smells nice, and it’s pretty cheap.
 But is it effective?
 And is it safe?
+Let’s talk about the science behind lemon juice.

 Is it effective?